szepeviktor/starter-plugin/README.md

 Source code in [`plugin-name.php`](/plugin-name.php) needs PHP 7 which is present on more than [90% of WordPress installations](https://wordpress.org/about/stats/#php_versions).

-Will throw a fatal error on PHP 5.
-For PHP 5 see [`plugin-name-php-5.3.php`](/plugin-name-php-5.3.php)

 ## Support my work

 Please consider sponsoring me monthly if you use my packages in an agency.